 By Tim Lambert

-Meanwhile an Agricultural College and School of Mines opened in 1935.
+An Agricultural College and School of Mines opened in 1922.
 It became the University of Alaska in 1935.

 In June 1942 the Japanese bombed Dutch Harbor in the Aleutian Islands.
 They also took the islands of Kiska and Attu.
 The Americans landed on Attu on 11 May 1943.
 By 30 May they had retaken the island.
 The Japanese abandoned the island of Kiska in August 1943.
 During the Second World War military bases were built in Alaska and as a result some Alaskan towns greatly increased in size.
 Meanwhile Alaska Highway was built in 1942.

 However on 24 March 1989 a tanker called the Exxon Valdez ran aground spilling 11 million gallons of oil.
 Since then the oil industry in Alaska has declined in importance.
 However today tourism is a major industry in Alaska.
 Meanwhile in 2006 Sarah Palin was elected the first woman governor of Alaska.
-Today the population of Alaska is 737,000.
+In 2018 the population of Alaska was 739,000.